Change Language:

 However, according to WHO, the mortality rate from a novel coronavirus is three times higher than from a seasonal flu.
 Worldwide, about 3.4% of reported cases of COVID-19 are fatal, while influenza usually kills less than 1% of those infected.

-Mutation of SARS-CoV-2 Coronavirus
+Mutation of Coronavirus

 When a virus replicates, or duplicates itself, it can vary slightly.
 "Mutations" are the term for these modifications.
 A "modified version" of the basic virus is one that has one or more different parameter.